-Cruises can be pricey and you can’t exactly change your mind halfway round and get on a different ship if you decide it’s not right, so you want to make sure you pick a good one.
+Cruises can be expensive and you can’t exactly change your mind halfway round and get on a different ship if you decide it’s not what you wanted.
+So you want to make sure you pick the right one.
 But how do you decide which that is?
-Here’s my guide to the questions to ask to help you choose your perfect Alaskan cruise.
+We’ve broken down the options and show you what questions to ask to help you choose the best Alaska cruise for you.

 Do you want to do a one-way or round trip?

-One-way trips usually start in Anchorage and head south or start in Seattle/ Vancouver and head north.
+One-way trips usually either start in Anchorage and head south or start in Seattle/ Vancouver and head north.
 They are often longer (10–14 days) and sail across the Gulf of Alaska as well as through the Inside Passage.
 So you get to see more of the Alaskan coast.

 But the disadvantages of a one-way cruise are that travel planning is more complicated and often more expensive.
 And if you’re worried about seasickness, the Gulf of Alaska can be rough compared to the more sheltered waters of the Inside Passage.

 Where does the ship depart from?

-Seattle is popular with cruisers from the US as they don’t need to go through immigration and can often get cheap flights.
+Seattle is popular with cruisers from the USA as they don’t need to go through immigration and can get cheaper internal flights.
 But you end up travelling through a large section of open sea which can be rough, some short trips miss out the Inside Passage and ships have to make a compulsory stop in Canada so there’s less time in Alaska.

-It’s 60 miles to Whittier and 125 miles to Seward so will take at least a couple of hours, but it’s probably safer to stay overnight, especially if you’re flying internationally.
+It’s 60 miles to Whittier and 125 miles to Seward, but it’s safer to stay overnight before your cruise, especially if you’re flying internationally.
 There’s some beautiful scenery along the way though, and one bonus is you can get there via the Alaska Railroad.

-When’s the best time to take an Alaska cruise?
+When’s the best time to cruise Alaska?

-We travelled in late August and got lucky with some beautiful weather, but the same cruise a week earlier had thick fog and rain, so there’s always a bit of luck involved and you need to be prepared for changing weather conditions – pack wet weather gear and warm layers whenever you’re travelling.
+We travelled in late August and had beautiful weather, but the same cruise a week earlier had thick fog and rain, so there’s always a bit of luck involved.
+Be prepared for changing weather conditions – pack wet weather gear and warm layers at any time of year.

 Summer (June–early August)

 Wildlife tends to move inland in summer, but it’s a good time to spot marine wildlife, especially whales but also sea lions and porpoises.
 Bears also come out for the salmon runs at the end of the summer.
-Less welcome is an influx of mosquitoes, so pack plenty of repellent.
+Less welcome is an influx of mosquitoes, so pack repellent.

 Autumn (late August–September)